 Seventh Generation makes this three-ply roll from 100% recycled paper, of which 80% is post-consumer fiber.
 It comes in recyclable plastic packaging.
 The manufacturers do not whiten Seventh generation rolls with chlorine or any kind of bleach.
 Further, they do not contain any dyes or fragrances, so people with sensitive skin should find it suitable.
 The toilet rolls may look a bit rough but are surprisingly soft given the recycled material they make them from.
 They are septic safe and work well with low flow toilets.

-(North America and Australia)
+Shop on Amazon (North America and Australia)

 This brand has an eco logo and Green Seal certifications.
 It is also EPA compliant.
 They make this toilet paper from 100% recycled materials with about 25% post-consumer fiber.
 The two-ply roll is not quite as soft, so people with sensitive skin should use it cautiously.
 But it has a beautifully embossed surface making it both absorbent and durable.
 They do not use chlorine during production, and it is septic safe.
 It comes in a large 80-roll pack with each roll individually wrapped.
 They design it to reduce the carbon footprint of its shipping by removing excess air and water.

-(North America Only)
+Shop on Amazon (North America Only)

 This bamboo toilet paper is hypoallergenic, and you don't have to worry about allergies or chemicals.
 It contains no chlorine, BPA, dyes, formaldehyde, or fragrances.
 It feels comfortable on the skin and wipes without leaving any residue.
 The 3-ply rolls come in plastic-free packaging.
 Bumboo plants a tree for every box purchased.

-(Western Europe & UK)
+Shop on Amazon (Western Europe & UK)

-Caboo makes this tree-free toilet paper from bamboo and sugarcane.
+Caboo makes this tree-free toilet paper rolls from bamboo and sugarcane.
 You’ll find their two-ply roll soft yet durable, hypoallergenic, and does not shed.
 The bath tissue is BPA-free, contains no fragrance, chlorine, or paraben, and is verified as non-GMO.
 It works well with septic toilets and suitable for all kinds of disposal systems.
 The product has FSC certification and BRC Global Standards.
 The company gets its raw material from bamboo producers in South China.